The Westlander: History

-In August 1994 the service was cut back to Charleville.
+At about 5.30 a.m. on Friday 6 November 1987, Westlander train 3V02, hauled by 1700 Class Locomotive 1706 was derailed at the nearby Bindango railway siding between Hodgson and Muckadilla, approximately 25 kilometres (16 mi) west of Roma.
+An infant was burnt to death in the resulting fire.
+Investigations revealed that the points had been deliberately changed from the main railway line to divert the train into the siding.
+1706 was written off as a result of the accident.
+The police offered a reward of $50,000 for information leading to the person responsible.

 The return service (3907) departed Cunnamulla at 09:00 arriving in Brisbane at noon the next day.
 Even with the line speed from Cunnamulla being 30 km/h, the train was still preferred by many due to the lack of quality roads at the time.
 By 1957 freight wagons were also attached to the train, including louvred steel QRX and QLX-T wagons, and MPR refrigerated wagons.
 Up to 16 vehicles could make up the train.
 Passenger services beyond Charleville to Cunnamulla (3V02) and Quilpie (3Q02) were withdrawn in 1994.